Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 **Review Modal**
 * Expected:
   * 1: Text input title allows all characters and stops at 30 char limit.
-  * 2: Text input text-area allows all characters and stopps at 400 char limit.
+  * 2: Text input text-area allows all characters and stops at 400 char limit.
   * 3: Back button does not submit the review and closed the modal.
   * 4: Submit button, updates the db, closes the modal.
 Game page instantly displays latest review and updated review count.
   * 5: Edit and delete buttons appear on the user's new review and any previous reviews submitted by them.